THE ANNUAL EVENT FOR ART HISTORY

 One place.
 Many ideas.
 Shared interests

 Presenting research at the Annual Conference has helped hundreds of speakers and convenors develop their research, expand their professional networks and build their personal and professional visibility.
-Because time and money are often squeezed, the Annual Conference supports a lot of research in one place, at one time.

 Collaboration and Partnership